Nonlinear transport of tracer particles immersed in a strongly sheared dilute gas with inelastic collisions: Tracer diffusion under USF: Results for IMM

-Additionally, within the Chapman--Enskog method \cite{CC70}, the distribution function $f_1^{(1)}$ is qualified as a \emph{normal} or hydrodynamic solution and hence, it depends on time through its dependence on the hydrodynamic fields $A(\mathbf{r},t)$.
-As a consequence,
+Since the distribution function $f_1^{(1)}$ is qualified as a \emph{normal} or hydrodynamic solution, then it depends on time through its dependence on the hydrodynamic fields $A(\mathbf{r},t)$.
+As a consequence, for a given function $\mathcal{Z}(x_1, p, T, \delta \mathbf{U})$, one has the identity

 where in the last step we have taken into account that $\mathcal{Z}$ depends on $\delta {\bf U}$ through ${\bf c}={\bf V}-\delta {\bf U}$.